Fruit/Nut

 Bark:

-smooth reddish-brown on young trees, brownish black later on, with prominent horizontal lenticels
+smooth reddish-brown on young trees, brownish-black later on, with prominent horizontal lenticels

 Height: